Stawell

 Table Chart PROFILE FAQ

-Health performance in Stawell is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Stawell is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent medical conditions are arthritis (12.4%) and mental health issues (10.1%).
-Conversely, 58.8% of residents report no medical ailments, compared to 61.2% in the rest of Victoria.
-Stawell has a higher proportion of seniors aged 65 and over at 26.6%, compared to 25.2% in the rest of Victoria.
-Health outcomes among seniors present challenges but are better than those for the general population.
+The most common medical conditions are arthritis (12.4%) and mental health issues (10.1%).
+While 58.8% claim no medical ailments, this is lower than the 63.4% in the rest of Victoria.
+Working-age residents face notable health challenges with elevated chronic condition rates.
+Stawell has a higher proportion of seniors aged 65 and over at 26.4% (1634 people), compared to 23.9% in the rest of Victoria.
+Health outcomes among seniors present additional challenges, ranking even higher than those of the general population nationally.

 Frequently Asked Questions - Health